-Starting from 1 September 2019, this provision will facilitate the payment of allowances to small companies with fewer than ten employees (including merchants and self-employed individuals), in order to compensate for the impact of works carried out on public roads on their activity.
+Starting from 1 September 2019, this provision allows the payment of allowances to small companies with fewer than ten employees (including merchants and self-employed individuals), in order to compensate for the impact of works carried out on public roads on their activity.

 Any company (e.g. catering sector, merchants) with fewer than ten employees, including self-employed individuals, whose activity requires contact with customers.